waynodiablo/Oystercard/pills/returning_your_makers_laptop.md

 3. Report any damages or hardware problems.

-# How to resetthe laptop by USB
+# How to reset the laptop by USB

 Make sure the Laptop has over 50% of battery or connected to power.